carbon-language/carbon-lang/docs/design/generics/details.md

 -   They must be resolved at compile-time, and so can't be passed regular dynamic values.
 -   We allow either symbolic or template values to be passed in.

+**Future work:** We might also allow `template` bindings for interface parameters, once we have a use case.

 **Note:** Interface parameters aren't required to be facets, but that is the vast majority of cases.
 As an example, if we had an interface that allowed a